mydatamyconsent/java-sdk/docs/DataConsentsApi.md

 <a name="getConsents"></a>
 # **getConsents**
-> Object getConsents(status, fromDateTime, toDateTime, pageNo, pageSize)
+> DataConsentDetailsPaginatedList getConsents(status, fromDateTime, toDateTime, pageNo, pageSize)

 Get the paginated list of individual data consents.